 |Route (to/from Perth)||Start||Frequency||Aircraft|

 Qantas will bypass Perth for its flagship London flights, for now.
-Instead, the Red Roo will consider transiting via Darwin or Singapore, instead.
-A decision is due within 2 weeks and this temporary re-routing would last until at least April 2022.
+Instead, the Red Roo will transit via Darwin.
+The temporary re-routing will last until at least April 2022.

 Perth-Singapore also returns to the map with daily Airbus A330s in February 2022.
 These flights will continue to be flown out of Qantas’ dedicated international wing of T3/T4.